Infectious Diseases Education & Training

 The monthly clinical elective in Infectious Diseases at Mass General Hospital is structured around the consultation services provided by the Infectious Disease Division.
 Each student works with an infectious disease fellow, and together they evaluate and provide continuing care for patients for whom consultative services are requested.
 Students present those cases that they have worked-up to the Attending (Staff) Physician on daily rounds.
 Learning about infectious diseases and the role of a consultant is then accomplished at the bedside and on daily rounds.
 The student will perform approximately one consultation a day.
 In addition, students are expected to attend three weekly infectious disease conferences, a case-management conference on Monday mornings, a case-based clinical or research conference on Wednesday mornings, and an HIV-focused conference on Friday mornings.
 To apply please visit the Harvard Medical School website.

-This comprehensive CME program ensures attendees are current with state-of-the-art approaches to prevention, detection, diagnosis and treatment of infectious diseases.
-Updates, best practices and new guidelines are presented by nationally recognized ID experts and master clinicians.
+This comprehensive CME program ensures attendees are current with state-of-the-art approaches to prevention, detection, diagnosis, and treatment of infectious diseases.
+Updates, best practices, and new guidelines are presented by nationally recognized ID experts and master clinicians.
 Education is practical and results driven:

 - Clinical approaches to complex, rare, "don't-miss" infections

-- New and emerging infectious diseases
+- New, evolving, and emerging infectious diseases

 - Update on antifungal diagnostics and therapy

-- Optimal management of Staph aureus
+- Optimal management of Staph aureus infections

 - Infections in persons with substance use disorders

-- Infections of travelers
+- Infections of travelers and foreign-born persons

 - Systemic fungal infections